Service Animals, Emotional Support Animals, and Pets on Campus

 Pepperdine University is committed to providing reasonable accommodations to qualified students with disabilities.
 This policy provides the circumstances where students will be allowed to have service or support animals while ensuring safety for all members the Pepperdine community.
 Except as provided herein, animals at Pepperdine are subject to the requirements of the Animals on Campus policy found in Section 37 of the University Policy Manual.

 A pet is an animal sufficiently tame to live with a family which is kept and cared for as a companion.
+Pets are not allowed in residence halls or buildings on any Pepperdine campus.
 A service animal is trained for a specific task related to a disability.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, and alerting and protecting a person who is having a seizure, among others.
 Service animals are working animals, not pets.
 An emotional support animal (ESA) provides general support for mental illness.
 ESAs are sometimes referred to as therapy animals or assistance animals.
 These animals provide emotional or other support to ameliorate one or more identified symptoms or effects of a person's disability.
 Unlike service animals, ESAs are not required to be trained to perform work or tasks.

 Registering a service animal

-If you reside in campus housing, the following needs to take place before the animal is brought to campus:
+If you reside in campus housing, the following should take place before the animal is brought to campus:

 - The office will notify Housing and Residence Life of your animal.